 The vision of the Colorado Center for Rural Education is to ensure an excellent education for children in rural Colorado.
-The primary vehicle in support of this overarching vision is to create a comprehensive system for professional development of educators across the rural school districts in Colorado that is focused on locating, preparing, and supporting effective educators in rural school districts.
+The primary vehicle in support of this overarching vision is focused on the location, preparation, and support of educators for all rural and small rural school districts across the state of Colorado through a commitment to convening, connecting, and capacity building.

 Funding and Support

 The University of Northern Colorado received a five-year grant award from the Colorado Department of Higher Education in the amount of $2,205,475 for the establishment of the Colorado Center for Rural Education at UNC.
-An interagency agreement between the Colorado Department of Higher Education and the University of Northern Colorado to support the initial operations of the Center was signed in December of 2016 by UNC President Kay Norton and CDHE Interim Executive Director Dr. Kim Hunter Reed.
+An interagency agreement between the Colorado Department of Higher Education and the University of Northern Colorado to support the initial operations of the Center was signed in December of 2016 by former UNC President Kay Norton and the former Executive Director of the Colorado Department of Higher Education, Dr. Kim Hunter Reed.

 The clientele served by the Center for Rural Education include the current and prospective educators (i.e., teachers, administrators, and specialized instructional service providers) who work in Colorado’s school districts that are characterized as rural or small rural.
 The organizations that support these educators across the state of Colorado, and who have provided commitments to support the establishment of the Center for Rural Education, include the following: